Confused about the difference between your credit report and credit score? The two may look more or less the same to new users.

-Difference Between Credit Report and Credit Score
+Credit Report and Credit Score – Difference

-Who Provides Credit Reports in India
+Who Provides Credit Reports and Credit Scores in India?

 Other leading credit reporting organizations that currently operate in India include High Mark Credit Information Services, Experian Credit Information Co. of India and Equifax Credit Information Services.
 Apart from these agencies that operate in India currently, more companies may be allowed into the Indian market in the recent future.
 For simplicity and because it is the most commonly used one, we mainly consider the CIBIL TransUnion credit report and the corresponding credit score as the one being discussed.

 How to access Credit Report and Credit Score?

 You can easily check your credit score as well as your credit report for free at Paisabazaar.com.
 These can be checked anytime and information processed is completely reliable as the data is fetched directly from credit bureaus, viz.
 CIBIL, CRIF High Mark and Experian.

 Note: Currently CRIF High Mark and Experian scores are not being updated temporarily.
 However, your CIBIL score is updated regularly.
 Also, most of the banks check CIBIL score when reviewing a loan or credit card application.

 To check your updated credit score and report, simply click on the following banner and you will be redirected to the Paisabazaar online portal.
 Enter basic details (Your name, PAN, mobile number etc.) and click on “Get Your Credit Score”.

 Keep checking your credit report regularly for any possible errors, make payments on time and avoid using more than 30% of your total credit card limit, to ensure that your credit score doesn’t go way down compared to the average score.